wooferzfg/wwrando/README.md

 * Invert Camera to match HD
 * Reveal Full Sea Chart when making a new file

-You can apply the widescreen patch
+You can apply the widescreen patch from here: https://www.dropbox.com/s/5huyf6r3drynq1c/The%20Legend%20of%20Zelda%20The%20Wind%20Waker%20Widescreen.zip?dl=1

+You can also apply the Female pronoun patch: http://slothsoft.tumblr.com/post/36097890951/the-legend-of-zelda-the-wind-waker-pronoun

 If you're looking for only skin customization check out brainfubar's release: https://github.com/brainfubar/wwrando